Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 In the first three games mentioned, the player is still actively involved in making events transpire.
 We aim to create a game where even though the play interacts with the world, it should not feel like the player is in control of the world.
 Through the use of ice, we have a constant layer between the world that the player is interacting with and the player themself.
 The colour mechanic is also something that these games do not have.
 Seeing the world gain colour we hope evokes a feeling of exploration, without the world actually having been changed itself, compared to these games where the world changes because the player is in new areas.

 ### 3.6 Sales expectations <a name="sales-expectations"></a>
-Our current plan is to release this game on Itch, however we’ve been discussing the possibility of releasing this as a commercial game on Steam if it turns out well.
-We don’t have any specific sales expectations, and would more so be doing it to have had the experience of fully releasing a game on Steam.
-As the development costs will be minimal, this is an opportune chance to do so.
+Our plan was to release the game on Itch or Steam, however due to time constraints we've decided not to do so.

 </details>